 - 11.1.1 The minimum requirement is to run either a (spectator) safety car or a 0 car. - 11.1.2 For all single-venue rallies with known spectator attendance, the minimum requirement is to run two safety cars.
 The Steward may travel in the first safety car if required. - 11.1.3 For a Single Venue Event, the Steward will travel through a group of stages prior to the first competitor and then after any major changes to the route/stage layout. - 11.1.4 They may either travel in a separate vehicle or with the event or spectator safety officer. - 11.1.5 Sufficient time should be allowed to enable any safety interventions to take place prior to the start of the first competitor.
-A sweeper car is not always needed on a single venue event.

-- 11.1.6 It is important that a safety car goes through after a change to a group of revised stages to ensure that they are set up according to plan.
-This vehicle may include the Safety Delegate. - 11.1.7 All Safety Cars (excluding the zero car) should be equipped to provide information to spectators as they travel through the stage
+A sweeper car is not always needed on a single venue event - 11.1.6 It is important that a safety car goes through after a change to a group of revised stages to ensure that they are set up according to plan.
+This vehicle may will include the Safety Delegate (where appointed).